 They are immensely popular and easy to make kebab.
 As these kebabs have cooked meat so you can store them for a longer period.
 They are also spelled as shami kabab.

 We love shami kebab because they are

-- Healthy, room temperature kabab can be baked at 350 F for 15 minutes until thoroughly heated and golden.
+- Delicious and healthy, room temperature kabab can be baked at 350 F for 15 minutes until thoroughly heated and golden.
 Flip kabab halfway.

 - Picnic and travel-friendly, store-cooked kabab in a food bag with ice cube packs (Ice cubes kept in zipper bags).
 Replace ice cubes when fully melted.

 Shami kebab is mainly made of beef, yellow split pea, eggs, herbs, and loads of spices.
 All ingredients are grounded together to form a dough-like mixture from which small kebabs are rolled out.

 All the ingredients are visible in the photo below so I won't list them all.
 Don't get intimidated by a large number of ingredients.
 Most of them are available at home.
 And you skip a few spices as well.

 - Spices: If you do not have any specific spices, just skip them.
 Spices like fenugreek, black cumin, or black cardamon can be skipped.
 You can substitute red button chili with red chili flakes or powder too.